cosinekitty/astronomy/source/js/README.md

 ## JupiterMoons(date) ⇒ [<code>JupiterMoonsInfo</code>](#JupiterMoonsInfo)
 **Kind**: global function
-**Returns**: [<code>JupiterMoonsInfo</code>](#JupiterMoonsInfo) - Position vectors of Jupiter's largest 4 moons, as described above.
+**Returns**: [<code>JupiterMoonsInfo</code>](#JupiterMoonsInfo) - Position and velocity vectors of Jupiter's largest 4 moons.
-**Brief**: Calculates jovicentric positions of Jupiter's largest 4 moons.
+**Brief**: Calculates jovicentric positions and velocities of Jupiter's largest 4 moons.

-Calculates position vectors for Jupiter's moons
-Io, Europa, Ganymede, and Callisto, at the given date and time.
+Calculates position and velocity vectors for Jupiter's moons Io, Europa, Ganymede, and Callisto, at the given date and time.
-The position vectors are jovicentric, meaning their coordinate origin is the center of Jupiter.
-Their orientation is the Earth's equatorial system at the J2000 epoch, called `EQJ`.
-The vector components are expressed in astronomical units (AU).
+The vectors are jovicentric (relative to the center of Jupiter).
+Their orientation is the Earth's equatorial system at the J2000 epoch (EQJ).
+The position components are expressed in astronomical units (AU), and the velocity components are in AU/day.

 To convert to heliocentric vectors, call [HelioVector](#HelioVector) with `Astronomy.Body.Jupiter` to get Jupiter's heliocentric position, then